dribnet/purvs/README.md

 # PS1 MDDN 342 2017

-This parametric toy uses height, width and eyes as parameters on alien faces to play around with.
-You can also change the horn width and the color of the faces.
+This parametric toy creates a grid of 5x3 monsters, that have randomly generated features such as color, height, facetype, nose, mouth, and horn size.

-Use the slider on the left-top hand of the sketch to play around with parameters.
+Click anywhere on the canvas to generate a new set of monsters.

 Have fun!